christianvoigt/argdown/docs/guide/installing-the-commandline-tool.md

+---
+title: Installing the Argdown commandline tool
+meta:
+    - name: description
+      content: How to install the Argdown commandline tool
+---

 # Installing the commandline-tool

 The Argdown commandline tool is a Node.js program and distributed as a npm package.
 To install it you first have to install Node.js: